HewlettPackard/dlcookbook-dlbs/docs/parameters/parameters.md

 can be used to parse those files.

 By convention, inference/training times are written into `results` name space.
 This means all result parameters start with `results.`.
-For instance, average inference time for inference benchmarks will be under `results.inference_time` key and training time for training benchmarks will be under `results.training_time` key.
+For instance, average training/inference time will be under `results.time` key (the `exp.phase` parameter will specify if it's inference/training phase).

 > We are actively working to provide better experience with output parameters.
   We will introduce this sometime in December 2017 time frame.